smebberson/docker-alpine/alpine-influxdb/README.md

   dir = "/data/influxdb/data"
   wal-dir = "/var/tmp/influxdb/wal"
   wal-logging-enabled = false

+[admin]
+  enabled = false
 ```

+The following environment variables can be set to alter the default configuration values (as above):

+- `INFLUXDB_META_DIR`
+- `INFLUXDB_DATA_DIR`
+- `INFLUXDB_DATA_WAL_DIR`
+- `INFLUXDB_DATA_WAL_LOGGING_ENABLED`
+- `INFLUXDB_ADMIN_ENABLED`

 ### InfluxDB configuration

-To customise configuration for InfluxDB, replace the file at `root/etc/influxdb/influxdb.conf` with your own configuration.
+To customise configuration for InfluxDB, further than the environment variables allow, replace the file at `root/etc/confd/templates/influxdb.tmpl` with your own configuration.
+This file will be output to `/etc/influxdb/influxdb.toml` after being run through `confd` (so it is possible to maintain the use of environment variables here, and even extend them).

 ### InfluxDB log file